ksu-cis300-master/Homework-6-S24-Instructions/index.md

 Unit tests have been provided to test the **Node**, **TimesScheduledComparer**, and **Schedule** classes.
 You should first work on getting the provided unit tests to pass.
 Group the tests first by class, then by trait, and work through them alphabetically within these groupings.

 The unit tests do **not** test the **ScheduleIO** or **UserInterface** classes.
 You will therefore need to do some interactive testing.
 Below are several specific tests you should run using input files from the **Data** folder.
-Be sure each matching is valid.
+Be sure each matching is valid (i.e., that no worker is assigned more than one task in a given day).
 The performance should be only slightly slower than the performance of the model solution to Homework 2.

-- **data1.csv**: This is the data set shown in Figure 1 above.
+- **data1.csv**: This is the data set shown in Figure 1 above and used in the unit test **TestLargeGraph** in the class **CScheduleTests**.
 A 10-day schedule should schedule each worker 8 times, whereas the model solution to Homework Assignment 2 produces a schedule in which each worker is scheduled 5-9 times.
+Check that this schedule can be correctly saved to a file.
 - **data2.csv**: A 100-day schedule should schedule each worker 90 times, whereas the model solution to Homework Assignment 2 produces a schedule in which each worker is scheduled 50-95 times.
 - **data3.csv**: This data set should result in a worker being scheduled 0 times for any length of schedule (one worker is qualified for no tasks).
 - **data4.csv**: This file contains a task T3 with no qualified workers; hence, this task will never be assigned a worker.